jackzhp/JavaFX-Web-Browser/README.md

+Originally, I thought this is a big thing. then I load the source code, I found that it is build on JavaFX.WebView & JavaFX.WebEngine, i.e. this project is nothing but a bit of UI.

 ### [![AlexKent](https://user-images.githubusercontent.com/20374208/75432997-f5422100-5957-11ea-87a2-164eb98d83ef.png)](https://www.minepi.com/AlexKent) Support me joining PI Network app with invitation code [AlexKent](https://www.minepi.com/AlexKent) [![AlexKent](https://user-images.githubusercontent.com/20374208/75432997-f5422100-5957-11ea-87a2-164eb98d83ef.png)](https://www.minepi.com/AlexKent)

 ## I am in search for developers to keep on where i left JavaFX-web-Browser :) because i don't have time